 everyone around us began to back away, and then even my husband did.

-I did not move an inch... an overwhelming feeling of panic welled up inside of me
+I did not move an inch... an overwhelming feeling of panic welled up

 as I turned to see why they had moved.